aram-ap/JFXGrid/README.md

   - `Exporter` handles file output and screenshots
   - `Marquee` is a tool used for zooming into specific points and disabling specific elements
   - `MouseInput` is a plugin built into many plugins that allow mouse inputs to cause actions
-  - `Averaging` is a image processing tool which takes multiple frames and averages them into a single frame.
+  - `Averaging` is an image processing tool which takes multiple frames and averages them into a single frame.
 Best used when you're dealing with sparse matrices.

-### Code Examples (still IN-DEV, so these are mostly non functional (for now)):
+### Code Examples (still IN-DEV, so these are mostly non-functional (for now)):
 The basics (32 x 32 grid):
 ```
   Pane root = new Pane();